 The following General Forum Rules are now in effect:

 1 - You must either be a member of the Seventh-day Adventist Church or a friend of the Seventh-day Adventist Church to become a member of Maritime 2nd Advent Believers OnLine.

 2 - You must be a member of the Seventh-day Adventist Church to have access to some of the private forums.
 Exceptions may be granted under special circumstances.

-3 - You must have an active email address to become and remain a member of Maritime Advent Believers OnLine.
+3 - You must have an active email address to become and remain an active member of Maritime 2nd Advent Believers OnLine.

 4 - No email address can be posted without permission of addressee, except for emails already published on the Internet.

 5 - You must either believe in or respect the 28 fundamental beliefs of the Seventh-day Adventist Church

 6 - You must also either believe in or respect one of those 28 fundamental beliefs regarding Ellen G White as a messenger of God for both her time and our time.